-Some people have their hearing damaged through many years of being exposed to noise at work.
-This is especially true for people who work among a lot of loud noise such as live music performances, mining, building or farming.
+- years of exposure to noise, which is especially true for people who work in loud environments, such as live music venues, mining, building or farming

 - a head injury

-- exposure to certain chemicals or medications like aspirin, some antibiotics and some cancer drugs.
+- exposure to certain chemicals or medications including aspirin, some antibiotics and some cancer drugs

-Most people can’t have their hearing loss reversed, but there are treatments available to help you hear better including:
+In most people, hearing loss cannot be reversed, but there are treatments available that can help you improve your hearing, including: